jsfiddler/Espacenet/README.md

 3. Attached a counter to the patent number after the second click, in order for you to see how many highlights have been found inside this section of the fulltext.

 ### espaceBM (ver.
 3.0)
-After two successful implementations, its time for version 3.0. "espaceBM" is a combined bookmarklet, which enriches the search on worldwide.espacenet.com with many additional features such as: forward search, get valid espacenet-Links for more than 10 pns, E.I.S (EspacenetImageSearch), autoScroller & scroll2Highlight.
+After two successful implementations, its time for version 3.0. "espaceBM" is a combined bookmarklet, which enriches the search on worldwide.espacenet.com with many additional features such as: forward search, get valid espacenet-Links for more than 10 pns, E.I.S (EspacenetImageSearch) & autoScroller.

 #### How does it work?